bradcypert/Ginger/_entries/Resource.md

 This will generate all the applicable routes based on your `@Methods` declaration in your Model.

+##### public Object getInstance()
+Returns the instance of the model created by the Resource.
+If you need to access anything on your model class outside of normal routing, you probably want to call this method to get ahold of the instance.

+{% highlight java %}
+Todo instance = (Todo) new Resource(Todo.class).getInstance();
+{% endhighlight %}

+This will generate all the applicable routes based on your `@Methods` declaration in your Model.

 ##### public void setBasePath(String path)
 `setBasePath` will prepend a string onto the routes for the resource.
 For example: